lohfu/easy-tz/README.md

 };
 ```

-The timezone for Europe/Stockholm looks like this:
+The timezone for CET (./zoneinfo/CET.js) looks like this:

 ```js
 module.exports = {